 The part of the grading that was most stressful was, for me, the prospect of getting to the grading venue, which this time was a 90 minute train journey west of Tokyo to Hachioji.
 The stress came from the prospect of making connections between trains at the various major stations like Shinjuku.
 How difficult would it be?
 Would we have enough time to make our connection?
 I was there with Teoh sensei from Fudoshin Kendo Club in Melbourne and he was much more confident about the logistics.
 In the end we were fine, but I worried about it right up until the moment we finally got out at Hachioji station.

 Three things interrupt one's warm-up before the grading proper starts: 1) the distribution of grading cards and allocation of kaiba (grading area), 2) the pre-grading briefing to all candidates by the organisers and 3) the allocation of grading numbers.
 Generally speaking if you haven't had a warm-up by the time you have to gather for the briefing, you're not going to get any more than a quick (and discreet) stretch in beforehand.
 In my experience a physical warm-up is probably not such an important thing to aim for anyway.
-You'll have to wait for anything from 5 mins to 3 hours before your grading, so any physical benefits will be lost for all but the first few candidates.
+You will only be doing Kendo for a total of 120 seconds, so it's not going to be physically taxing.
+And you'll have to wait for anything from 5 mins to 3 hours before your grading, so any physical benefits will be lost for all but the first few candidates.
 And part of your preparation should have been the ability to perform -- to be "on"-- at a moment's notice.
 This is another reason to discard the notion of the perfect preparation.
 At sixth dan your mental state should remain unflustered no matter what happens.

 I was surprised to find that Teoh sensei and myself were up quite quickly: the previous time we had both been in the last grading group of the morning session.
 This time we had to wait less than an hour.
 Candidates are organised according to date of birth and it happens that Teoh sensei and I are so close in age that we were once in the same group of four.
 This time I was in the group following Teoh sensei's, so I got to watch both his gradings.
 Unfortunately he didn't get to watch mine as he was moving off the grading area and thanking his opponents.
 By the time he had done that I had finished my grading.